barchart/events-client-js/README_API.md

 Alternately, if you omit the "content-type" header, you will receive an HTTP 302 response, redirecting you to the download link.

 ## JavaScript SDK

+If you would prefer, you can access these functions using the SDK.
+The readme file can be found [here](https://github.com/barchart/events-client-js/blob/master/README.md).